 - and more!

-With this video, you will learn about:
+With this series of 5 videos, you will learn about:

 Frequently asked questions about Machine Learning in Life Sciences